Developer-Autodesk/viewer-javascript-tutorial/chapter-1.md

 ```
 npm install
 ```
-This command will download the following modules, into the node_modules directory:
+This command will download the following modules into the node_modules directory:

 * express: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 * request: Request is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.